-The Company's net income in the second quarter of 2018 is mainly due to the revaluation of the Company's long-term debt as more fully explained below.
-In addition, the Company generated a foreign exchange gain of \$7.1 million from its substantial holdings of U.S. dollar cash at its Canadian entities during the quarter compared to a foreign exchange gain of only \$0.7 million in the second quarter of 2017.
-As the functional currency of these Canadian entities is the Canadian dollar, a strengthening of the U.S. dollar against the Canadian dollar during the period generates an unrealized gain in terms of Canadian dollars.
-This is offset by an increase in office and general expenses of \$0.8 million mainly due to an increase in payments to foreign vendors which resulted in an increase in capital outflow tax paid.
+The Company's net income in the third quarter of 2018 is mainly due to the revaluation of the Company's long-term debt as more fully explained below.
+This is offset by a foreign exchange loss of \$5.0 million from its substantial holdings of U.S. dollar cash at its Canadian entities during the quarter compared to a foreign exchange gain of \$7.1 million in the second quarter of 2018 and a foreign exchange loss of \$0.8 million in the third quarter of 2017.
+As the functional currency of these Canadian entities is the Canadian dollar, a strengthening of the Canadian dollar against the U.S. dollar during the period generates an unrealized loss in terms of Canadian dollars.

-The loss in the 2018 Period is higher by \$0.2 million compared to that of the 2017 Period due to the revaluation of the Company's long-term debt and recognition of a substantial foreign exchange gain as noted above.
-In addition, the Company also incurred higher salaries and benefits in the 2018 Period due to the performance incentive plan payment to the Company's employees.
+The Company generated net income of \$1.4 million in the 2018 Period compared to a loss of \$21.6 million in the 2017 Period.
+This is mainly due to the revaluation of the Company's long-term debt and recognition of a substantial foreign exchange gain on its cash balance as explained above.
+Partially offsetting these gains were higher salaries and benefits in the 2018 Period due to the performance incentive plan payment to the Company's employees.